Walk, Bike and Hike Your Way Through Winter Break in the Triad

 Day 1: Stroll to Your Destination

-More walking will lead to more appetite, which can be satisfied any number of ways at eateries on Fourth and Trade streets.
-For instance, if you’re hungry for Southern fare, check out Sweet Potatoes for some smothered yard bird or fried green tomatoes.
+More walking will work up an appetite, which can be satisfied any number of ways at eateries on Fourth and Trade streets.
+If you’re hungry for Southern fare, check out Sweet Potatoes for some smothered yard bird or fried green tomatoes.

 Day 2: Hike in Search of Beautiful Views